kofemann/dcache-endit-provider/README.md

 The polling provider accepts two additional options with the following default
 values:

-    -threads=50
-    -period=1100

-The first is the number of threads used for polling for file changes and the second is the poll period in milliseconds.
+    -threads=50 - number of threads used for polling for file changes -period=1100 - poll period in milliseconds

-For sites with large request queues we recommend to increase the thread count further, 200 threads are used in production on NDGF.
+    -graceperiod=1000 - grace period in milliseconds between detecting file complete and moving to destination

 ### Watching provider